 As I said earlier, if the flow is too high, it will create a mess and threaten the fish.
 So, the power often needs to be turned low.

 That’s why the powerheads should have a control or flow adjustment system.
-It may take a few attempts to get the accurate flow level.
+It may take a few attempts to get an accurate flow level.

 Aquarium powerheads often create mild to high buzzing and vibrating noise.
 You may ignore it if you are in a chaotic environment.
 But let’s face it, we all want some peace from time to time.